decentralized-identity/crypto-wg/NEW_WORK_ITEM_PROCESS.md

 As a work item owner, you will have the following responsibilities:
 - Timely response to questions and status check-ins about the work item by the chairs and other DIF members.
-- Commitment to designating and sending a work item representative for all C&C WG twice-monthly meetings who can speak on the status of the work item and summary of events.
+- Commitment to designating and sending a work item representative for all Applied Crypto WG bi-weekly meetings who can speak on the status of the work item and summary of events
 - Commitment to timelines and scope of deliverables and/or meetings, and being proactive in communications to the chairs and the group upon any changes to these.
 Changes to the work item are made and approved in the same Pull